SAP-samples/ui5-typescript-tutorial/exercises/ex7/README.md

 	}
 	```

-	> **Remark:** There is a TypeScript error for `getColor()`, one for `getRecords()` and one for `record`, but you'll deal with them later.
+	> :warning: **Remark:** There is a TypeScript error for `getColor()`, one for `getRecords()` and one for `record`, but you'll deal with them later.

-	> **Remark:** The `unsafeHtml` method has its alerting name to make you as developer aware that only content my be passed in which is guaranteed not to be malicious.
+	> :warning: **Remark:** The `unsafeHtml` method has its alerting name to make you as developer aware that only content my be passed in which is guaranteed not to be malicious.
 Otherwise an attacker could sneak in script code which is executed in the page.
 In this case, the `value` property of the `ChartRecord` element has type `float`, so UI5 ensures that it can only contain numers - which are safe.<br>
 	The argument of this method uses a template string (denoted by backticks instead of quotes), which is modern JavaScript syntax allowing elegant embedding of variables and calculations.

 ## Exercise 7.2 Use the New Control in the Detail View